 Omnichannel experience exists only on paper

 Many organizations believe they operate in an omnichannel modelIn reality, only a few deliver a truly unified customer experience across all touchpoints.
+This is a common issue identified during a contact center audit, particularly in organizations scaling across multiple channels.

 Red flags: